 Trojan’s L16s have a C20 amp hour rating of 370 AH at 6 volts.

-If you were to take four of these L16s and place them in series you would now have a 24 volt battery bank rated at 370 amp hours.
+If you were to take four of these L16s and place them in series you would now have a 24-volt battery bank rated at 370 amp hours.

-Simply take the C20 AH rating and multiply by 10% or .10.
+Simply take the C20 AH rating and multiply it by 10% or .10.
 This is your bulk charge current setting.

-In the above example you should try to put 37 amps (370 multiplied by 10%) at 24 volts into your battery bank.
+In the above example, you should try to put 37 amps (370 multiplied by 10%) at 24 volts into your battery bank.
 This would require about 880 to 1110 watts depending on the actual battery voltage.

 While some manufacturers allow up to 15%, they are usually referring to the C3 AH rating.
-What is the difference between C3 and C20?

 To get the most “bang for your buck” try your best to achieve the 10% of the bank’s AH rating.
-Obviously there will be times when this is not possible such as having too small of a generator or too small of a charger.
+There will be times when this is not possible such as having too small of a generator or too small of a charger.
 You can charge at a lower current, it just won’t be as efficient.

 Let’s try another example:

 In this example, it is best to set your inverter/charger to bulk charge at 45 amps (450 amp hours multiplied by 10%).
-Forty five amps is approximately 2160 to 2700 watts depending on the real voltage of the battery bank.
+Forty-five amps is approximately 2160 to 2700 watts depending on the real voltage of the battery bank.

-Even if you have a much larger battery charger/generator, 45 amps is the target charge rate for this particular battery bank.
+Even if you have a much larger battery charger/generator, 45 amps are the target charge rate for this particular battery bank.
 Any less will result in excess generator run time and fuel consumption, any more can result in damage to your batteries.

 Consult your battery manufacturer for the correct bulk voltage setting.
-Next examine your inverter/charger’s manual to learn how to program the bulk voltage.
+Next, examine your inverter/charger’s manual to learn how to program the bulk voltage.